-Qualifying sheltered workshops
+Qualifying sheltered workshops and supported employment providers

-150. Purchases of Certain Fuels for Private Residential Consumption
+152. Purchases of Certain Fuels for Private Residential Consumption

 This exemption allows the tax-free purchase of butane, propane, and other liquefied petroleum goods used for private residential cooking and cleaning purposes.
 The purpose of this exemption is to provide financial assistance to consumers.